What Is A Guest House? [Traveler’s Guide, FAQ]

 Guest houses cater to various tastes and price points.
 You’ll see budget, luxury, urban and rural.
 Some guest houses foster a social environment, some function as a hub for multi-day hikers, and some provide seclusion in a natural setting.
 To learn all about the 8 types of guest houses (with 5 examples of each), click here.

 Some guest houses are even known for the meals they provide.
 For example, the guest houses located along multi-day hiking routes (like popular trails in Nepal’s Himalayas) will serve breakfast and dinner at specific times each day.
-These guest houses are an integral part of hikers’ schedules, as there are few lodging and food options in the highest mountain range in the world.
+These guest houses are an integral part of hikers’ schedules, as there are few lodging and food options in the world’s highest mountain range.

 Many guest houses only accept cash payment.
 This is particularly common in cash-based economies, like in parts of Eastern Europe, South Asia, Central America and Africa.
-Sites like Agoda.com let you reserve with a card but pay your host in-person (in local currency).
+Sites like Agoda.com let you reserve with a card but pay your host in-person (local currency).

 Guest houses tend to operate less “commercially” and are less “structured” than hotels are.
 The atmosphere can feel more like a home rather than a business, and rules often aren’t particularly rigid (like earliest check-in time, for example).
 This makes guest houses ideal for travelers seeking a relaxed, homely atmosphere.